fbellelli/countries/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Added two new functions (list_countries and random_countries) and made some small additions to some old functions (quick_map and palettes_countries).
-In addition, the tarball file has been reduced to under 5MB.
+* Addressed errors in the package checks by improving handling of API connection errors

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

-* The note is due to some slightly heavy data tables used in the package
+* The note is due to some slightly heavy data tables used in the package and non-english characters in country names